vmartinv/notes-location-trainer/README.md

 # Notes location trainer
 This is a random generator of musical notes.
 Ideal for musicians who wants to quickly locate notes in their instrument, a great exercise for taking your improvisation skills to the next level.
+Created using JQuery and Bootstrap.

 ## How to use it
 0. Download ZIP and open `index.html`.